circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 * Orbs should always use 'description'. - Be sure to explain usage, assumptions, and any tricks in the ```description``` key under jobs, commands, executors, and parameters.
 * Match commands to executors - If you are providing commands, try to provide one or more executors in which they will run.
-* Use concise naming for your Orb - Remember that use of your commands and jobs is always contextual to your Orb, so you can use general names like "run-tests" in most cases.
+* Use concise naming for your orb - Remember that use of your commands and jobs is always contextual to your Orb, so you can use general names like "run-tests" in most cases.
-* Required vs. Optional Parameters - Provide sound default values of parameters whenever possible.
+* Required vs. optional parameters - Provide sound default values of parameters whenever possible.
-* Avoid Job-only Orbs - Job-only Orbs are inflexible.
-While these Orbs are sometimes appropriate, it can be frustrating for users to not be able to use the commands in their own jobs.
+* Avoid job-only orbs - Job-only orbs are inflexible.
+While these orbs are sometimes appropriate, it can be frustrating for users to not be able to use the commands in their own jobs.
 Pre and post steps when invoking jobs are a workaround for users.
 * Parameter `steps` are powerful - Wrapping steps provided by the user allows you to encapsulate and sugar things like caching strategies and other more complex tasks, providing a lot of value to users.

+Refer to [Reusing Config]({{ site.baseurl }}/2.0/reusing-config/) for details and examples of commands, executors and parameters in orbs.

 When developing your own orb, you may find it useful to write an inline orb.
 The section below describes how you can write your own inline orb.